DeepSeek v2 Coder and Claude 3.5 Sonnet are more cost-effective at code generation than GPT-4o! (Deep dives from the DevQualityEval v0.5.0)

 This deep dive takes a look at the results of the DevQualityEval v0.5.0 which analyzed over 180 different LLMs for code generation (Java and Go).
 DeepSeek Coder 2 took LLama 3’s throne of cost-effectiveness, but Anthropic’s Claude 3.5 Sonnet is equally capable, less chatty and much faster.

 The results in this post are based on 5 full runs using DevQualityEval v0.5.0.
-Metrics have been extracted and made public to make it possible to reproduce findings.
+Detailed metrics have been extracted and are available to make it possible to reproduce findings.
 The full evaluation setup and reasoning behind the tasks are similar to the previous dive.

 The following sections are a deep-dive into the results, learnings and insights of all evaluation runs towards the DevQualityEval v0.5.0 release.
 Each section can be read on its own and comes with a multitude of learnings that we will integrate into the next release.